FANUC Standard Interface Commands

 No |

-Input the SN of part to allow the main interface of Mech-Metrics to display the data view of the part. |
+Input the SN of the part to switch the main interface of Mech-Metrics to the data view of the part. |

 |